 The DACI decision-making framework

 As you saw, DACI’s strength lies in assigning clear roles and responsibilities to each team member.
-I also suggest to timebox each activity, so your team reaches a stable state soon.
+I also suggest timeboxing each activity, so your team reaches a stable state soon.

-I illustrated the whole process in the picture below.
+I illustrated the entire process in the picture below.

 Agreeing on coding standards can be a stressful activity.
 It’s often loaded with passionate or even heated discussions.
 Using a framework helps to get some clarity and structure into that process.
 In an upcoming post, I’ll show how teams can use an iterative process, to ease the development of a coding standard even further.